nilearn/nilearn/doc/building_blocks/plotting.rst

    Each call to a plotting function creates a new figure by default.
-When used in non-interactive settings, such as a script or a program, these n   are not displayed, but still accumulate and eventually lead to slowing the execution and running out of memory.
+When used in non-interactive settings, such as a script or a program, these are not displayed, but still accumulate and eventually lead to slowing the execution and running out of memory.

    To avoid this, you must close the plot as follow::